joshuaalley/joshuaalley.github.io/index.md

 ---

 I am a Postdoctoral Research Associate with the [Democratic Statecraft Lab](http://statecraftlab.virginia.edu/) and [Department of Politics](https://politics.virginia.edu/) at the University of Virginia.
+Starting in fall 2022, I will be a Lecturer/Assistant Professor in the [School of Politics and International Relations](https://www.ucd.ie/spire/) at University College Dublin.
 My research focuses on international relations, with an emphasis on alliance politics and the political economy of security.
 In my work, I explore when alliance participation increases or decreases military spending, how elections shape alliance politics, and the role of public opinion in alliances.
 Other working papers examine the political economy of intra-state conflict.